watchdogeditor/Fileless-Payloads/Chronomancer/README.md

 ### Executing program

-* Execute the script via curl through the command line.
+* Execute the script via curl through the command line or a similar tool.
 * Alternatively, install on your hotplug device of choice using the provided scripts (labeled by device).
-Once installed, simply plug in to deploy the attack.
+Once installed, host the payload somewhere like Github (fork it!), then simply plug in to deploy the attack.
 * When the powershell script is executed, it will enumerate each timeline file in the user's application data.
 * After a pause, the files will be exfiltrated to the provided Dropbox API key.
 * You should see one or more files appear in your Dropbox, each ending in a ".db" extension.
 This indicates successful exfiltration.